Skip to main content

 p

-• Step 2: Repeat previous step for each term you attended.
+Repeat for each term you attended

-• For example, if you attended UT San Antonio from Fall 2018 - Spring 2022 and only attended fall and spring semesters, you would have a total of eight terms entered.
+For example, if you attended UT San Antonio from Fall 2019 - Spring 2022 and only attended fall and spring semesters, you would have a total of eight terms entered.

-• Step 3: Continue for all institutions.
+Continue for all institutions

-• Step 4: Remember to save!
+Remember to save!

-• Once you have entered all terms for all institutions, you MUST click [Save] before continuing to the [Coursework] section, or your information will be lost.
+Once you have entered all terms for all institutions, you MUST click [Save] before continuing to the [Coursework] section, or your information will be lost.

 Education and Training History